 Preferred qualifications for both career and tenure track applicants include a record of scholarly productivity consistent with the level of experience and appropriate to rank and track (Assistant or Associate/Career or Tenure), as evidenced by collaborative basic, clinical or applied research and publication of results in peer-reviewed scientific journals, evidence of expertise in teaching, and commitment to provision of outstanding clinical service.

-APPLICATION INFORMATION: Applications received by April 4, 2022 will be considered in the initial review process.
+APPLICATION INFORMATION: Application review is ongoing.
 Applicants are required to submit an electronic application through www.hrs.wsu.edu/jobs including a cover letter summarizing the candidate’s qualifications and stating desired faculty track and rank; curriculum vitae; summary statement of teaching interests and goals; statement of research interests and goals; statement of commitment/contributions to diversity, equity, and inclusion; contact information including email address and phone number for three professional references.
-Questions regarding the position may be directed to Dr. Ryan Baumwart, Chair of the Search Committee, by email (firstname.lastname@example.org) or by telephone (509) 595-0776.
+Questions regarding the position may be directed to Dr. Ryan Baumwart, Chair of the Search Committee, by email (email@example.com) or by telephone (509) 595-0776.